-Overview: On Florida's southeastern coast, Sunny Isles Beach is a cosmopolitan resort on a barrier island east of North Miami Beach.
-With the Intracoastal Waterway (ICW) to the west and the Atlantic Ocean to the east, this is a place where sand, surf and sun are never ending.
+On Florida's southeastern coast, balmy Sunny Isles Beach is a stylish, cosmopolitan resort on a barrier island east of North Miami Beach.
+With the Intracoastal Waterway (ICW) to the west and the Atlantic Ocean to the east, this is a place where the sand, surf and sun never end.

 Busy Collins Avenue, also known as State Road A1A, is the main drag through town and is bordered by lush tropical vegetation, sleek high rises and beach-oriented retailers.
 Shopping and dining options are eclectic and easy to find.
 For the healthy eater, the farmers' market happens on Saturdays.
-Residents also enjoy nine city parks, some on the ICW and some on the ocean.
-Many are serviced by the community shuttle and are dog-friendly.
+Residents also enjoy nine city parks, some along the ICW and some along the Atlantic.
+Many are served by the community shuttle and are dog-friendly.

 Climate: Sunny Isles has a tropical monsoon climate.
 Summer temperatures are in the 80s and 90s, and winter temperatures are in the 50s 60s and 70s.
 On average, the area receives 58 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 No, but Adventura Hospital is three miles away and accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No, but Adventura Hospital is three miles away and is accredited.
 It is also award-winning for stroke care.